-Congress should follow the spirit of the WRRDA legislation and provide at least $1.33 billion in the FY2018 Energy and Water Development Appropriations Bill to fund the Corps of Engineers’ operation and maintenance activities.
+Congress should follow the spirit of the 2014 WRRDA legislation and provide at least $1.38 billion in the FY2019 Energy and Water Development Appropriations Bill to fund the Corps of Engineers’ operation and maintenance activities.
 Additionally, Congress should consider legislation to make harbor maintenance spending mandatory, and to enact a national funding distribution scheme crafted by the nation’s ports in January, 2018.

 The U.S. Harbor Maintenance Tax (HMT) was enacted by Congress in the Water Resources Development Act of 1986 (P.L.
 99-662).
 The HMT is an “ad valorem” tax, meaning a tax on the value of cargo.
 Originally, Congress set the HMT at 0.04 percent of the value of cargo carried on ships.
 In 1990, the tax was increased to 0.125 percent of the value of cargo.
 The tax is not paid by the vessel owner, nor the port, but rather, by the owner of the cargo in each ship.

 While the original tax applied to all cargo transported by ship (with a few exceptions), in 1998 the Supreme Court struck down the taxation of export cargo as unconstitutional.
 Thus, today, the Harbor Maintenance Tax is assessed on cargo transported between any two U.S. coastal ports – including Great Lakes ports – and cargo imported to U.S. ports from other countries.
 The tax is not assessed on export cargo.